go101/immutable-value-proposal/README.md

 then there are no (safe) ways to modifiy it, so the final value is a true immutable value.

+Repeat it again, although a final value can't be modified through the fixed values which are referencing it, it is possible to be modified through other normal values which are referencing it.
+In other words, some value hosted at a specified memory address may represent as a final or a variable, depending on different scenarios.
+Similarly, some value hosted at a specified memory address may represent as fixed or normal, depending on different scenarios.

+However, there are some true immutable values cases supported by this propsoal:
-A declared final is guaranteed not to be referenced by any normal value.
+1. A declared final is guaranteed not to be referenced by any normal value.
    So it is a true immutable value.

-If the expression `[]int{1, 2, 3}.fixed` is used as the initial value of a declared fixed slice value, the all the elements of the slice are guaranteed not to be referenced by any normal value.
+1. If the expression `[]int{1, 2, 3}.fixed` is used as the initial value of a declared fixed slice value, the all the elements of the slice are guaranteed not to be referenced by any normal value.
    So they are all true immutable values.

-Repeat it again, although a final value can't be modified through the fixed values which are referencing it, it is possible to be modified through other normal values which are referencing it.
-In other words, a value hosted at a specified memory address may represent as a final or a variable, depending on different scenarios.
-Similarly, a value hosted at a specified memory address may represent as fixed or normal, depending on different scenarios.

 Data synchronizations are still needed when concurrently reading a final which is not a true immutable value.
-But if a final isn't referenced by any normal value, then there are no (safe) ways to modifiy it, so concurrently reading it doesn't need data synchronization.
+But if a final is a true immutable value, then there are no (safe) ways to modifiy it, so concurrently reading it doesn't need data synchronization.